Born to prevent war, UN at 75 faces a deeply polarized world

 Appealing for a new multilateralism that draws on civil society, cities, businesses, local authorities and young people, Guterres said “no one wants a world government — but we must work together to improve world governance.”

-The United Nations marked its actual 75th anniversary — the charter’s signing in San Francisco on June 26, 1945 — at an event scaled down because of the pandemic.
+The United Nations marked its actual 75th anniversary — the charter’s signing in San Francisco on June 26, 1945 — at a scaled-down event.

-Monday’s mainly virtual official commemoration wasn’t a celebration but a sobering assessment of the state of the world, the impact of the 193-member world body over seven decades and the struggles ahead.
+Monday’s mainly virtual official commemoration was a sobering assessment of the state of the world, the impact of the 193-member world body over seven decades and the struggles ahead.
 Some leaders appeared in native dress and in unusual settings, adding some color to prerecorded speeches.

+The commemoration was suspended with 58 countries waiting to speak, primarily because many leaders spoke far longer than the three minutes they were allotted.
+No date was set to hear the remaining speakers.

 As a sign of the commemoration’s importance, heads of government like Chinese President Xi Jinping and French President Emmanuel Macron spoke.
 U.S. President Donald Trump was first on the list of 182 speakers, but he didn’t offer remarks.